High temp sidelines Tedesco in NRL; Te’o signs for Broncos

-He was ruled out of the Sydney Roosters’ lineup to play the Broncos in Brisbane on Thursday.
+He was ruled out of the Sydney Roosters’ lineup for Thursday’s 59-0 win over the Broncos in Brisbane.

-Tedesco, voted NRL best player of 2019, will have to undergo more testing for COVID-19.
+Tedesco, voted the NRL’s best player of 2019, will have to undergo more testing for COVID-19.

 Brisbane halfback Brodie Croft had two high readings before the first NRL comeback match last Thursday against Parramatta, but he eventually passed another temperature check and was allowed to play.